Explore our interactive map of the city to find out more about local development opportunities

 Peterborough is located on a vital rail intersection.
 Over 5 million passengers use the station each year with annual growth of 3% forecast over the next 5.
 There is a major opportunity to develop the Station Quarter, transform visitor impressions and boost the city as a business location.

 A partnership group involving Cambridgeshire Peterborough Combined Authority, Network Rail, LNER and Peterborough City Council has worked on feasibility plans for Peterborough’s Station Quarter.
 The £300m masterplan aims to release 17 acres of land for commercial and residential development, creating a modern rail station and an improved gateway to the city centre.
+This was also put forward as a potential site for the Great British Railways HQ in March 2022.

 This 6-acre site, bounding the train station to the east, is ideally placed for out-commuters and locals seeking city centre housing.
 Outline consent has been granted for a mixed-use scheme with a value of over £150m including commercial, leisure, and residential uses.